 How Can I Get an ITIN?

-Here’s how to get an ITIN.
+Here’s how to get an ITIN:

-- Fill out the form with your name, your addresses both in the U.S. and elsewhere, and information about your place and date of birth.
+- Fill out the form with your name, your addresses—both in the U.S. and elsewhere—and information about your place and date of birth.

-- Explain why you’re applying, using the various checkboxes that are available, such as whether you’re a nonresident alien or U.S. resident alien.
+- Explain why you’re applying, using the various checkboxes that are available.
+They include indicating whether you’re a nonresident alien or U.S. resident alien.

-How to Fill Out IRS Form I-9 if You Don’t Have an SSN
+How to Fill Out IRS Form I-9

 It’s illegal to write in a random SSN.
-You’d then have to file a tax return under that number, which would alert the IRS to fraud if the SSN belongs to someone else, and that individual also files a return.
+You’d then have to file a tax return under that number, which would alert the IRS to fraud if the number belongs to someone else and that individual also files a return.
 The instructions on Form I-9 state that “falsely attesting to U.S. citizenship may subject employees to penalties, removal proceedings and may adversely affect an employee’s ability to seek future immigration benefits.”

 Can Undocumented Workers Claim Tax Credits?